 Vietnam Coracle is aimed specifically at independent travellers: people who want to explore Vietnam for themselves and avoid package tours.
 This website features extensive guides to destinations, food and drink, transportation, motorbike routes, and accommodation throughout the country, as well as long-form articles, descriptive writing pieces and interviews about cultural, historical and environmental topics, and short films.
 My guides include annotated maps, directions, contact details, travel information, hotel reviews, dining recommendations – everything you need to experience the places I write about for yourselves, without having to join a tour.

-All the content on this website is 100% independent: written, researched, illustrated, and experienced by me.
-If it’s on Vietnam Coracle then, by definition, I’ve been there and done it.
-Every guide and article is personally researched and based on over a decade of travelling, exploring, living, working and studying in Vietnam.
-Over the years, I’ve covered over 200,000km on my motorbike and visited all 63 provinces in Vietnam.
-The Vietnam Coracle archives currently hold over 250 free-to-access guides, articles, reviews and more.
-I hope this resource will help visitors explore Vietnam and enjoy the country as much as I do.
+All the content on this website is 100% independent: written, researched, illustrated, and experienced by me or the contributing writers.
+If it’s on Vietnam Coracle then, by definition, we’ve been there and done it.
+Every guide and article is personally researched and based on decades of travelling, exploring, living, working and studying in Vietnam.
+Over the years, I’ve covered over 225,000km on my motorbike and visited all 63 provinces in Vietnam.
+The Vietnam Coracle archives currently hold over 300 free-to-access guides, articles, reviews and more.
+I hope this resource will help visitors explore Vietnam and enjoy the country as much as I and the rest of the Vietnam Coracle team do.

 I am Independent: Vietnam Coracle is free-to-read and totally independent.
-I am the founder and sole content creator for this website: everything that you see and read on Vietnam Coracle has been produced and financed by me.
-There’s absolutely no sponsored content, no paid reviews, no paywalls, no algorithm-based advertising, and I’ve never paid to promote this site.
-Vietnam Coracle has occupied the majority of my time for nearly a decade.
+I am the founder and primary content creator for this website, and I finance all my own projects.
+The same is true of the contributing writers.
+There’s absolutely no sponsored content, no paid reviews, no paywalls, no algorithm-based advertising, and I’ve never paid to promote this site in any way.
+Vietnam Coracle has occupied the majority of my time for a decade.
 I produce all content for Vietnam Coracle to the best of my ability and as far as my time and finances allow.
 No one tells me what to write about or how to write about it.
 This is something that’s increasingly rare in the world of online travel content, and that’s why it’s precious.
 I want to keep it that way: 100% independent and free.

 I’m not an Influencer: These days, so many travel blogs, vlogs, online travel guides and review sites are poorly researched and algorithm-based, or just regurgitated content aimed solely at generating traffic, ranking high in Google search results, and accumulating advertising revenue.
 So-called online travel advice is littered with influencers whose content often amounts to nothing more than paid posts and online marketing.
 I consider Vietnam Coracle the antithesis of this and I define myself and my website in opposition to this: I am not an influencer.
 I never receive payment for anything I write.
 All my guides and reviews are independently researched and financed.
 I never receive freebies of any sort in exchange for positive reviews or listings.
 I only write about places I’ve personally visited.
 There’s no sponsored content.
 No paid marketing.
 No random Google Ads.
 I’ve never paid to promote my website – any momentum, popularity, or readership it’s gained has been entirely through word of mouth, whether in person or online.
 Again, no one tells me what to write about or how to write about it.